Enquire About This Tour Code CER Costa Rica Encompassed

 From Cahuita you have the option of taking a short bus journey down the coast to Puerto Viejo de Talamanca.
 This laid-back Caribbean village has some of the best surf in the country.
 Nearby is the local 'sloth sanctuary', where you can see sloths up close and personal, including baby orphans and sloths rescued from injuries who can no longer fend for themselves in the wild.
 From Cahuita we return to San José.

-Optional Excursions: Cahuita National Park – US$7 • Snorkelling tour – US$45 • Horse riding - US$45 • Indigenous Bribri village – US$55 • Bribri village With canoeing, horse riding and waterfalls – US$75 • Bike Rental – US$5 per day • White water rafting – US$99 • Glass-bottom boat tours – US$30 • Surfing lessons – US$30 • Jaguar Rescue Centre – US$5-40 depending on numbers
+Optional Excursions: Cahuita National Park – US$7 • Snorkelling tour – US$45 • Horse riding - US$45 • Indigenous Bribri village – US$55 • Indigenous Bribri village with canoeing, horse riding and waterfalls – US$75 • Bike Rental – US$5 per day • White water rafting in Rio Pacuares – US$99 • Glass-bottom boat tours – US$30 • Surfing lessons – US$30 • Jaguar Rescue Centre – US$15

 Day 13 to 13 - San José

 We then return to San Jose for a final night.

 Day 14 to 14 - Depart San José